 2. Fights Inflammation and Arthritis

-Because inflammation can cause swelling and pain in the joints, such as with arthritis, eating a diet filled with anthocyanin-rich fruits and vegetables like red cabbage should be a part of your daily regimen.
-These type of anti-inflammatory foods help prevent and naturally treat arthritis and arthritic complications.
-(3)
+According to The Arthritis Foundation, eating a diet filled with anthocyanin-rich fruits and vegetables like red cabbage should be a part of an arthritis patient’s daily regimen.
+These type of anti-inflammatory foods may help naturally treat arthritis inflammation and arthritic complications.
+(4)

 3. Aids Healthy Bones and Reduces the Risk of Osteoporosis

 Red cabbage is a vitamin K-rich food, and we know that vitamin K increases the amount of a specific protein required to maintain bone calcium, thus reducing the risk of osteoporosis.
-Some studies on vitamin K have even found that high intakes of it stop bone loss in those who already have osteoporosis, which is why it should be part of any osteoporosis diet treatment plan.
+Women, in particular, seem to have higher bone density when eating a diet high in vitamin K. (5) Some research indicates vitamin K supplementation may effectively promote new bone fractures and help sustain bone density, which is why red cabbage is a good addition to an osteoporosis diet.
+(6)

 4. Combats Chronic Disease